MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-swap-columns-of-a-multicolumn-list-box.md

 ---

-# How to: Swap Columns of a Multicolumn List Box
+# Swap Columns of a Multicolumn List Box

 The following example swaps columns of a multicolumn  **[ListBox](../../../api/Outlook.listbox.md)**.
 The sample uses the  **[List](../../../api/Outlook.listbox.list.md)** property in two ways: